HamRadioPH/website/_posts/2019-03-02-cignus-uv-85-hp-a-year-after-review.md

 date: 2019-03-02 12:00:00 +0300
 description: Ham is not a processed meat, it’s a person who is skilled in the Amateur Radio.
 img: https://cdn-images-1.medium.com/max/2000/1*doPOoge0M1TZ4DGH5zHR7Q.png
+description: This is the first radio that I bought upon recommendation from a ham friend, I got this radio from a local Cignus dealer for a 2,500 pesos.
 author: juan
 categories: [reviews]
 canonical_url: https://medium.com/hamph/cignus-uv-85-hp-a-year-after-review-e67ad6d47e8b